richtastic/ff/src/3DR/wiki/app.md

 FILTER - ALGS:
-	- SINGLE: no common 2d neighbors (or low percent, <20%)
+	- SINGLE: no common 2d neighbors (or low percent, <20% : 0.7 lowered to 0.2)
 	- GROUP: ?
 		- rerror, ferror, nerror are all consistent
 		- neighbors are (falsely) consistent